-T2: VTM11.0 + N weeks: Cross-checking begins, proponents provide software
+T2: VTM11.0 + 2 weeks: Integration of all tools into a separate CE branch of the VTM is completed and initial study by cross-checkers begins.

-T3: 2020-XXXX-XX: Final version of CE software is provided; final cross-check begins.
+T3: 2020- December-9: Final version of CE software and full results are provided, final cross-check begins.

+T4: 2020- December-16: Combination test are decided and corresponding cross-check begins.

-T4: 2020-December-30: CE contribution documents including specification text and complete test results are uploaded to the JVET document repository.
+T5: 2020-December-30: CE contribution documents including specification text and complete test results are uploaded to the JVET document repository.